payu-india/CMS-Chatbot/docs/MCP/install-and-configure-payu-mcp-server.md

 }
 ```

+> 📘 Note:
+>
-> **Implementation Note**: Replace `/path/to/payu-mcp-server` with the actual path where you cloned the repository.
+> Replace `/path/to/payu-mcp-server` with the actual path where you cloned the repository.
 The path should be absolute to ensure the MCP client can locate the server files correctly.

 #### For Docker Installation: